-In fact, 91 percent of consumers say they expect food and beverage companies and brands to actively help increase the recycling of their packages.*
+In fact, 92% of consumers say they expect food and beverage companies and brands to actively help increase the recycling of their packages.*

-* According to a national survey of 2,500 U.S. adults conducted for the Carton Council by Research+Data Insights.
+* According to a national survey of more than 6,900 U.S. adults conducted for the Carton Council by Research+Data Insights.

 The carton is the first place to start!

-The packaging itself plays a critical role in driving carton recycling action.
-Sixty-seven percent of consumers report they would assume a package is not recyclable if it did not have a recycling symbol or language on it.
+The packaging itself plays a critical role in driving carton recycling action - 74% of consumers report they would assume a package is not recyclable if it did not have a recycling symbol or language on it.
 We also know that the majority of consumers look to a product’s packaging first to check if a package is recyclable.
 Don’t miss this opportunity to educate!

 Help us spread the word that cartons are recyclable